HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/dataAccess/customers.md

 ### Create a New Customer

-1. Hover over the "keep-domino" collection name and click on the ellipsis (three dots).
+1. Hover over the "HCL DOMINO REST API" collection name and click on the ellipsis (three dots).
 Select "Add Request".
-1. Name the request "create customer" and click "Save to keep-domino".
+2. Name the request "create customer" and click "Save".
-1. Change the method from "GET" to "POST".
+3. Change the method from "GET" to "POST".
-1. Set the URL as "&#123;&#123;HOST&#125;&#125;/document?dataSource=customers".
+4. Set the URL as "&#123;&#123;HOST&#125;&#125;/document?dataSource=customers".
-1. Set the headers for "Authorization" and "Content-Type".
+5. Set the headers for "Authorization" and "Content-Type".
-1. On the Body tab change the type to "Raw".
+6. On the Body tab change the type to "Raw".
-1. Set the request body content to:
+7. Set the request body content to:
     {% raw %}
     ~~~json
     {